ambrosiae/red-aloha/README.md

 Challenges:
 Cart product counter (and surprisingly, the footer -- flexbox inception!).

-Fun introduction to web development thanks to our supportive instructors and classmates who look out for each other!
+Fun introduction to web development thanks to our amazing, supportive instructors and classmates who look out for each other!